 WRF repository and release management is primarily handled by two committees: the Developers' Committee and the Release Committee.
-The Developers' Committee oversees additions to, and maintenance of, the repository, while the Release Committee oversees the new releases to the user community.
+The Developers' Committee oversees regular additions to, and maintenance of, the repository, while the Release Committee oversees the periodic issuance of new code to the user community.

-The Developers' Committee has responsibility for maintaining the WRF system software by implementing procedures for, and overseeing the process of, code contributions, code testing, and repository upkeep.
-It determines whether modifications are acceptable for inclusion in the repository, and it manages the repository.
-The Release Committee has responsibility for overseeing the preparing and issuing WRF major releases.
-It manages the release preparations and provides release information to the user community.
+The Developers' Committee has responsibility for maintaining the WRF system software through the implementation of procedures, and oversight of the process, for source code modification, source code testing, and repository upkeep.
+It determines whether modifications are acceptable for inclusion in the repository and manages the repository.
+The Release Committee has responsibility for managing the process of the preparation and issuance of WRF major releases.
+It reviews input from, and provides information to, the user community, and oversees the release process.